DaoCloud/DaoCloud-docs/docs/en/docs/install/upgrade.md

 date: 2024-05-11
 ---

-# Upgrade DCE 5.0 Modules
+# Upgrade DCE 5.0 Components

-The upgrade of DCE 5.0 modules involves upgrading the product functionality modules and the infrastructure modules of DCE 5.0.
+The upgrade of DCE 5.0 components involves upgrading the product modules and the infrastructure modules of DCE 5.0.

-DCE 5.0 consists of several sub-modules, including container management, global management, insight, and more.
+- DCE 5.0 consists of several modules, including container management, global management, insight, and more.
   These are primarily defined in the `components` section of the [manifest.yaml](commercial/manifest.md) file.

-The components specific to the infrastructure modules of DCE 5.0 are defined in the `infrastructures` section of the [manifest.yaml](commercial/manifest.md) file.
+- The components specific to the infrastructure modules of DCE 5.0 are defined in the `infrastructures` section of the [manifest.yaml](commercial/manifest.md) file.

+!!! warning

+    - Since DCE 5.0 includes a wide range of product modules, it's advisable to upgrade the DCE 5.0 components one version at a time using the installer, rather than jumping across multiple versions.

+    - Keep in mind that upgrading the DCE 5.0 components could overwrite your business data, so be sure to back up your data before proceeding!

 ## Prerequisites